digitoimistodude/air-reactions/README.md

   ### Allow only registered users to react

   By default, reactions will be saved to user meta to allow users to react once per post.

-  TODO: If this is set to `false`, use localstorage or [FingerprintJS](https://github.com/fingerprintjs/fingerprintjs) to set browser fingerprints to reaction events and save the reactions to the posts only.
+If this is set to `false`, use localstorage and [FingerprintJS](https://github.com/fingerprintjs/fingerprintjs) to set browser fingerprints to reaction events and save the reactions to the posts only.

   Default: `true`

   ```
-  add_filter( 'air_reactions_only_registered_users', function( (bool) $allow_only_logged_in_users ) {
+  add_filter( 'air_reactions_require_login', function( (bool) $require_login ) {
     return true;
   } );
   ```